okanekuBack

 • Auth tokens:your session is kept in an HTTP-only, Secure, SameSite cookie — JavaScript on the page can't read it, and it can't be sent from a different site.

-• Cross-workspace isolation:Postgres Row Level Security policies on every table ensure no workspace can read another workspace's rows, even if a software bug tried to fetch them.
+• Cross-journal isolation:Postgres Row Level Security policies on every table ensure no journal can read another journal's rows, even if a software bug tried to fetch them.

 Who can read your data

-Only you, and anyone you've explicitly invited to your workspace.
-We enforce this at the database level with Postgres Row Level Security (RLS): every query is scoped to your workspace, so even a software bug can't accidentally surface another household's transactions.
+Only you, and anyone you've explicitly invited to your journal.
+We enforce this at the database level with Postgres Row Level Security (RLS): every query is scoped to your journal, so even a software bug can't accidentally surface another household's transactions.

 The maintainer (the founder behind Okaneku) has technical access to the database for debugging and backups, the way any small-team app does.
 We don't routinely look at your records, and we don't share them with anyone.